aasisodiya/go/golang-general/golang-code-coverage/README.md

 ### `go test ./... -coverprofile cover.out` Command

 `go test ./... -coverprofile cover.out` command will give you the overall code coverage for multiple packages.
 Run it from main package folder location.
+Then you can run below command to view the code coverage percentage.

 ![Sample Output](./img/go-test-coverprofile.png)

 ### `go tool cover -func cover.out` Command

-`go tool cover -func cover.out` command will give you the code coverage for every single function/method in a package withing your project.
+`go tool cover -func cover.out` command will give you the code coverage for every single function/method in a package within your project.
+This command will only work if `cover.out` is  generated using above command.

 ![Sample Output](./img/go-tool-cover.png)